Sharing secrets of science and nature in the New River watershed with West Virginians and their friends

 With a gorgeous view in any season, this gem of a spot drips with migrating birds and overflows with plant and wild life.
 Since 2008, the Center serves as an environmental education hub for residents, businesses, and visitors from across and beyond West Virginia.
 The Center is an outdoor classroom featuring a Wetlands Boardwalk and self-interpretive Woodland Trails and plans for an Observation Deck.

-School groups, families, and adults who visit the site benefit from programs and guided field trips, and self-interpretive activities unavailable anywhere else in the region.
+School groups, families and adults who visit the site benefit from programs, guided field trips, and self-interpretive activities unavailable anywhere else in the region.

 The Center's Wetlands Boardwalk is handicapped-accessible.
 Upon completion it will meander a half mile through a unique 15-acre beaver-maintained wetland that borders Wolf Creek itself.
 The Wetlands Boardwalk allows access to a habitat seldom experienced and provides a place for first-hand exposure to the importance of wetlands and watersheds.